 Fruiters d’un Temps: Campaigns to recover and distribute traditional varieties of fruit trees

-The Balearic Islands have always been known for their rich variety of fruit trees*.
-However, over the last decades, industrial production systems have favoured the arrival of new, foreign varietes, chosen for their yield instead of their quality, which have pushed traditional varieties out of the market, in spite of the latter being tastier and better adapted to their surroundings.
+The Balearic Islands have always been known for their rich variety of fruit trees *.
+However, over the last decades, industrial production systems have favored the arrival of new, foreign varieties, chosen for their yield instead of their quality, which have pushed traditional varieties out of the market, in spite of the latter being tastier and better adapted to their surroundings.

 Fruiters d'un Temps is a campaign to recover and distribute traditional varieties of fruit trees in the Balearics, which are in serious danger of genetic erosion and have been displaced from the market.
 2010 was the third year this campaign has taken place.

 With the support of one of the top authorities in local vegetable varieties and the cooperation of one of the last plant nurseries that still produces local fruits, we offer the possibility of purchasing trees from a catalog of 159 varieties.
 After an order is placed, a year must pass to allow time for the grafting and development of the trees.
 Orders can be made through our web page or by post.

 The previous edition of this campaign included 15 species and 117 varieties, to which we have added, in 2010, 42 new varieties: 2 apple trees, 1 pear tree and 10 fig trees; as well as 4 new species: 1 holm oak, 7 citrus trees, 11 almond trees and 10 vines, bringing the total up to 159 varieties that are being recovered.

 We have followed various criteria when choosing the species for the catalog.
 The varieties offered are interesting because of their cultivation characteristics, dates of ripening, adaptation to the local environment, organoleptic quality and gastronomic excellence.